AttackOnJasper/University-notes/psych253/psych253.md

-## Module 7 Module 07 - Attribution and Person Perception
+## Module 7 - Attribution and Person Perception
 ### Definitions
 - **Attribution Theory** The theory of how people explain others’ behavior e.g. internal dispositions (enduring traits, motives, attitudes) or to external situations
 ### Person perception